RobertBurrellDonkin/library-management-system/README.md

     * These operations are not idempotent and should not be cached or repeated.
     * POST is pretty much the only reasonable option.
 And this is commonly used for operations.
 * In an event driven architecture, these might fit into the event paradigm with a JSON payload posted to an endpoint.
-I feel that this would be too inconsistent with the other bits of the API for just two actions.
+This would seem out of character with other elements of the API.
-    * Evolving from REST to an event driven approach might happen at some stage.
-* The best option seemed to be following the pattern of POSTing to operation endpoints rooted in the resource.
+* The best option seemed to be following the pattern of POSTing to operation endpoints with paths rooted at the resource.

 ## Configuration